Flag of the European Union EU Clinical Trials Register Help

 End point description

 Invasive disease-free survival (iDFS) including second primary non-breast cancer (SPNBC) is defined as the time from the first date of no disease (i.e., the date of primary surgery) to the first occurrence of one of the following events: ipsilateral invasive breast tumor recurrence; ipsilateral local-regional invasive breast cancer reccurrence; distant recurrence; contralateral invasive breast cancer; or death attributable to any cause.
 It also includes SPNBC as an event (with the exception of non-melanoma skin cancers and in situ carcinoma of any site).
+The number analyzed at each landmark timepoint represents the number of participants who were remaining at risk for an event.

 End point type